Class Name :

 April 11 - April 11

 About this Class:

-Kumu Lufi A. Luteru, is a native Hawaiian educator and cultural practitioner from Mākaha Valley, Oʻahu.
+Kumu Lufi A. Luteru is a Native Hawaiian educator and cultural practitioner from Mākaha Valley, Oʻahu.
 She is a multimedia artisan, specializing in Hawaiian fiber arts.
-She taught for many years at the University of Hawaiʻi and earned a BA and MA in Hawaiian Studies.
+She taught for many years at the University of Hawaiʻi and earned her Bachelors and Masters degrees in Hawaiian Studies.

 Artwork by Lufi Luteru